cschad2019/CAP6415_F25_project-FineTune-Challenging-Images/README.md

 ---

 ## Abstract
-We train a small CNN (< 50 layers; ResNet-18) on CIFAR-10 to obtain a baseline, identify the lowest-precision (most challenging) class from the confusion matrix, and fine-tune the model using class-focused sampling and mild augmentations.
+We train a small CNN (< 50 layers; ResNet-18) on CIFAR-10 to obtain a **baseline**, identify the **lowest-precision (most challenging) class** from the confusion matrix, and then **fine-tune** using class-focused sampling and mild augmentations.
 We report before/after precision for the target class, overall accuracy, learning curves, and qualitative samples.
-The code is fully reproducible on CPU via `requirements.txt` and fixed seeds.
+The code is fully reproducible on **CPU** via `requirements.txt` and fixed seeds.

 ---